“Content is king.”

 - Do you have a promotion plan for each piece of content you develop?
 If there’s one most common error we endlessly observe it’s a brand’s content sitting on its website, Facebook feed, or YouTube channel with no traffic or engagement.
 The content might be great.
 But what’s it matter if no one is going to see it?

-To my last point, I really like the way Laura Hanly put it in Content That Converts: How to Build a Profitable and Predictable Content Marketing Strategy.
+To our last point, I really like the way Laura Hanly put it in Content That Converts: How to Build a Profitable and Predictable Content Marketing Strategy.

 “Unfortunately, many people confuse ‘publishing’ with ‘marketing’ and they end up completely stuck as a result.
 You see, publishing lots of content does not a marketer make: if you don’t have a plan behind the content you’re putting out, you will never make money or gain the loyal following that content is supposed to create for you.”

-Does your restaurant’s content plan pass these simple tests?
+Does your B2B brand’s content plan pass these simple tests?
 If not, you’re probably wasting time and money developing content.
 And your content’s ROI is sure to be lacking.

 This article is the first in a series on the topic of content marketing.
-Next in the series is Part II: Tips for Developing Your Restaurant’s Content Marketing Plan.
+Next in the series is Part II: Tips for Developing Your B2B brand’s content marketing plan.